The Dell, Kingussie

-The Dell is a shinty stadium in the town of Kingussie, Scotland.
-It is the home of Kingussie Camanachd and has been a shinty venue for almost 150 years.
+The Dell is a shinty venue in the town of Kingussie, Scotland.
+It is the home of Kingussie Camanachd and has been used for shinty for more than 150 years.

 Location

-The park is situated beside the River Spey on the outskirts of Kingussie, in an area known as the Dellmore of Kingussie which is situated along the road to Ruthven.
+The ground is beside the River Spey about 1/2 mi south of the centre of Kingussie.
+The B970 runs close to the ground, crossing the river at Ruthven bridge.
+The A9 main road runs to the south of the river, passing close to the ground as it bypasses Kingussie and neighbouring Newtonmore.

 History

 The first shinty match recorded as being played at the Dell was on 30 January 1866.

-Since then, it has hosted 5 Camanachd Cup finals, the most recent in 1999.
-The stadium was one of the first in shinty to have crowd control barriers in place.
+It has hosted a number of Camanachd Cup finals, the most recent in 2022.

-The park was owned by Dochfour Estates but Kingussie Camanachd purchased the ground in 2010 and marked this historic transfer of ownership with a ceremony with a reception.
+The park was owned by Dochfour Estates, until Kingussie Camanachd purchased the ground in 2010.
+The transfer of ownership was marked with a ceremony.
 This has allowed the club to make improvements to what was already one of the best playing surfaces in shinty.

-The club recently constructed a stand which was flood proofed in 2017 to allow the holding of the Camanachd Cup final in Kingussie again.
-A Camanachd Cup Final was to have been held at the Dell in September 2020.
+The stadium was one of the first in shinty to have crowd control barriers in place and the club has constructed a stand which was flood proofed in 2017 to allow the holding of the Camanachd Cup final in Kingussie again.
+The 2020 final was to have been held at the Dell but all shinty competitions that season were cancelled due to the COVID-19 pandemic.
+The 2022 final is the most recent Camabachd Cup final to have been played at Kingussie.